 Get help now

-What to do if you receive a civil bill
+What to do if you get a civil bill

-If you agree that you owe the creditor the amount stated and you’re able to pay the full amount before the deadline, you can avoid receiving a CCJ.
-You’ll need to pay the creditor and not the court, so it’s important you check the civil bill for the correct payment address before sending any money.
+You will need to pay the people you owe and not the court.
+So it is important you check the civil bill for the correct payment address before sending any money.

 What happens if I can’t pay a CCJ?

-If you’re not able to pay the full amount there are still several different ways you can deal with your CCJ, as long as you act quickly.
+If you are not able to pay the full amount, there are ways you can deal with your CCJ.
+But you must act quickly.

-A CCJ is a priority debt as you risk further legal action being taken against you if you don't respond.
+A CCJ is a priority debt as you risk further legal action being taken against you if you do not respond.

 Asking for time to pay

-You’ll need to contact your creditor directly and arrange time to pay within 21 days of the bill being issued.
-If you don’t respond in time, you risk the judgment being entered against you, and enforcement action being taken.
+You will need to contact them and arrange to pay within 21 days of the bill being issued.
+If you do not respond in time, you risk the judgment being entered against you.
+If this happens, enforcement action can start.

-There isn’t an official form to request time to pay, so we suggest writing to your creditor with:
+There is not an official form to request time to pay.
+We suggest writing to the people you owe with:

-If your creditor doesn’t accept your offer, it’s important that you keep negotiating with them.
-Even if the judgment is entered against you, the chances of it being enforced will be reduced if you can agree on a repayment amount with your creditor.
+If the judgment is entered against you, the chances of it being enforced will be lower if you can agree on an amount to pay them.

 Entering into a Tomlin order